SanghamitraDutta/Clicks_And_Impressions/README.md

 1. Prepared a notebook to create 2 tables in Resdhift DB, **clicks** and **impressions**.
 The data from json files in S3 bucket would be uploaded into these tables.
 The **Create_Redshift_Tables.ipynb** notebook is kept separate from the rest of the process as it needs to be run only once
 2. Created another notebook, **LL_Download_Transform_Upload**, to download, transform and upload the data in batches.
 The step wise process in the notebook is detailed below:
      i) Downloads batches of 20 files from S3 bucket.
-Batch size can be changed to optimize the process ii)Performs several steps to transform the raw data into a format that can be easily queried for further analysis.
+Batch size can be changed to optimize the process.
+     ii)Performs several steps to transform the raw data into a format that can be easily queried for further analysis.
         - Converts json files to dataframe using ensuring each key in the nested dictionaries is a separate column.
         - Change date format.